Zoclee/xojo-drawsvg/README.md

 		g.DrawSVG "Some SVG XML", 100, 100
 	End Sub

-	// Draw SVG parsed into an XMLDocument object
+	// Draw SVG stored in an XMLDocument object

 	Sub Paint(g As Graphics, areas() As REALbasic.Rect) Dim myDoc As XmlDocument